gizwits-docs/gizwits-docs/source/en-us/AppDev/iOSPushNotification.md

-title: Guide of iOS App push notification integration
+title: Guide to push notification integration for iOS App
 ---

 # Overview

-The Gizwits App open source framework (hereinafter referred as Framework) integrates Baidu push notification and Jiguang push notification, which help rapid development with few modifciation.
+The Gizwits App Framework (hereinafter referred as Framework) integrates Baidu push notification and Jiguang push notification, which is intended for rapid development with few modifciation.
 This document describes how to integreate push notification based on the Framework.
 For more information on the Framework, please refer to the Quick Start documentation.

 # Quick integration with Jiguang push notification

-## 1. Apply for Jiguang AppKey and Master Secret
+## 1. Get Jiguang AppKey and Master Secret

-### 1.1 Creating a Jiguang Application
+### 1.1 Create a Jiguang application

 Click https://www.jiguang.cn/app/form to create a Jiguang application.